Riverscapes/arcGNAT/Divide-Polygon-by-Segments.md

 **Centerline Point Density (Meters) (optional)**

-Density of Thiessen polygon seed points to use within the junction buffer.
-Higher density should result in a finer resolution of the segmented edges in the output polygon.
+File geodatabase or folder for storing temporary processing files.

-**Junction Buffer (Meters) (optional)**
+**Junction Buffer Distance (Meters) (optional)**

 Buffer to limit the generation of Thiessen seed points around tributary junctions only.
-Can reduce processing time.
+This parameter can reduce processing time.

 ### Outputs##